MA86/2D_Memory_Game/README.md

 # Memory Card Game:
-Created a 2D memory game using Unity framework.
+Created a 2D memory game.
 It's a *complete* game.

 # Technologies Used:
 C#, Unity2D, and Unity Editor.